pantheon-systems/documentation/source/content/overview/workflows.md

 - [Use the command line](/terminus) to manage and create sites.
 - Develop using either [Git](/guides/git) or [SFTP](/sftp).

 There are even more tools and options available to you.
-See [Develop](/develop) for more information.
+Refer to [Develop](/develop) for more information.